soccin/Variant-PostProcess/README.md

-# Variant-PostProcess (v3)
+# Variant-PostProcess (v4)

-## TERMINAL: This version does not work properly.

-* In/del's not left aligned always

-* Disagrees with VarDict; (see files in `testing`)

-This version fixes the problem with overlapping IN/DEL's in Haplotype VCF.
-It first fixes the Haplotype VCF and then uses the BIC post routines.

-* `FixMultiInDel/fixMultiInDel.sh`

-* `variants_pipeline/haploTect_merge.pl`
+Second attempt to fix the problem with complex indel's in Haplotype caller.
+This version fixes the problem by recalling with VarDict which does pairwise calling so there are no *extra* events.

+Flowchart:

+* run BIC:variant_pipeline/haploTect_merge.pl on a _zero-ed_ out
+haplotype VCF to get just the MuTect Events.

+* get locations of putative indels from haplotype (create bed) and run VarDict on all pairs.

+	* Post process VarDict vcf's with DMP filter_vardict

+	* convert to maf's with vcf2maf

+* Merge MAF's from MuTect and VarDict

-* FACETS_MERGE
+* do FACETS_MERGE